jpniet/Dota2-Matchmaking/README.md

 ## Project Overview

-[Dota 2](https://www.dota2.com/home) is a popular free-to-play MOBA *(**M**ultiplayer **O**nline **B**attle **A**rena)* developed by **Valve**.
-It is played in matches between two teams of five players, with each team occupying and defending their own separate base on the map.
-Each player independently controls a powerful character known as a "hero" with unique abilities and play styles.
-During a match, players collect experience points and items for their heroes to defeat the opposing team's heroes in player-versus-player *(PVP)* combat.
-A team wins by being the first to destroy the other team's "Ancient," a large structure located within their base.

-Despite being released in 2013, the game still has a solid global fanbase.
-It has consistently maintained 500,000 monthly active users to this day.
-However, it has lost some users from its peak over the years to its main competitor, **League of Legends**.
-I am interested in exploring its player base's behavioural patterns and in-game attributes to understand player engagement in live service games and improve the player experience overall.
+Matchmaking in online video games is a significant and challenging topic, centred around a simple question: who should play together?

+The question may seem simple, but the answer is quite complex.
+Several factors need to be considered, such as skill level, region, wait times, playing with pre-made groups, ensuring that players don’t end up in the same lobby repeatedly, and even implementing a system to match toxic players with each other while keeping them away from those who exhibit good behaviour.

+In this project, we will explore the definitions of a good match and how to calculate and predict balance using machine learning architectures.
+Our aim is to improve the quality of online multiplayer games by focusing on player experience.

 ---

 ## Proposed Solution

 Through analyzing data from multiple matches and utilizing various machine learning techniques such as clustering and sentiment analysis, we can construct player profiles.
-These profiles can then be used to match each player with the most suitable teammates and to pair them with challenging rivals to keep them engaged.
+These profiles can then be used to group each player with the most suitable teammates and to pair them with challenging rivals to keep them engaged.

 ### Objectives
 - Improve player engagement by enhancing matchmaking by accurately classifying players based on skill level, region, preferred position and heroes, and essential personality traits inferred from in-game activity.